Samcoderg78/ByteBash-Hackathon/README.md

 # 🛡️ Phishing Email Detection System

-This project is a machine learning-based system designed to detect phishing emails using advanced text analysis, domain reputation checks, and an ensemble classification model.
+This project is a Machine Learning-based system designed to detect phishing emails using advanced text analysis, domain reputation checks, and an ensemble classification model.
 It’s accurate, explainable, and easy to use.

 ---